 And I think that is going to be the most important thing to come out of this.

-Joni's bravery, Karen's bravery, the bravery of all the families that have spoken up, and the loss that they've endured is something that we all as Americans have to remember and not be afraid to seek the truth and find it and not be afraid to tell it.
+Joni's bravery, Karen's bravery, the bravery of all the families that have spoken up and the loss that they've endured is something that we all as Americans have to remember and not be afraid to seek the truth and find it and not be afraid to tell it.

 Can I add one final word, Sean?

-Yep, really quick, Karen, we're out of time.
+We're out of time.

 Let them fight or bring them home.

-I agree wh wholeheartedly.
+I agree wholeheartedly.

-We're not gonna fight, bring them home.
+We're not going to fight, bring them home.

 I agree.